 Firefighters line up as they prepare to monitor and suppress the Double Creek fire throughout the night.

-Wildland firefighters watch as a juniper tree torches up inside a control line at the Courtrock fire near Monument, OR.
+Wildland firefighters watch as a juniper tree torches up inside a control line at the Courtrock fire near Monument, Oregon.

-Wildland firefighters rushing to extinguish a spot fire at the Courtrock fire near Monument, OR.
+Wildland firefighters rush to extinguish a spot fire at the Courtrock fire near Monument, Oregon.

-Wildland firefighter Gamari Griffin posing for a portrait during mop up operations at the Bootleg Fire in southern Oregon.
+Wildland firefighter Gamari Griffin poses for a photo during mop up operations at the Bootleg Fire in southern Oregon.

-Volunteers organizing food and supplies at Thurston High School after the Holiday Farm fire forced residents to evacuate their homes.
+Volunteers organize food and supplies at Thurston High School after the Holiday Farm fire forced residents to evacuate their homes.

-A line of traffic forming after the rapidly spreading Holiday Farm fire forced residents of Blue River, Oregon, to evacuate and leave their homes.
+A line of traffic forms after the rapidly spreading Holiday Farm fire forced residents of Blue River, Oregon, to evacuate and leave their homes.

 Orange haze from ash and smoke envelops a home in Marcola, Oregon, after residents of the area were forced to evacuate from the Holiday Farm fire.

-Steve Ibach, 68, unloads his car as he prepares to perform at Mulligans Pub for his regularly scheduled Tuesday night performance.
+Steve Ibach unloads his car as he prepares to perform at Mulligans Pub for his regularly scheduled Tuesday-night performance.
 Ibach is a local musician living in Eugene, Oregon, and has played at Mulligans Pub once a week for the past two years.
-Mulligans, located at 2841 Willamette Street in Eugene, is a bar and venue that hosts open mic performances in addition to scheduled shows.
+Mulligans, located at 2841 Willamette Street in Eugene, is a bar that hosts open mic performances and scheduled shows.
 Ibach describes Mulligans as a neighborhood bar with a unique crowd of regulars.

-Ibach starts his Tuesday performances at 9pm and ends 12am.
-Receiving 20% of all sales that took place during his performance, Ibach said he will stay later if there is a decent-sized crowd.
-Ibach said, “It’s like a fun neighborhood bar to play at pretty much; people in other parts of town don’t go there.”
+Ibach starts his Tuesday performances at 9 p.m. and end at midnight.
+Ibach said he receives 20% of all bar sales that take place during his performance, and he will stay later if there is a decent-sized crowd.
+Ibach said, “It’s like a fun neighborhood bar to play at pretty much.
+People in other parts of town don’t go there.”

 Currently, Mulligans is the only venue Ibach performs at.
 He has performed at other venues in town, such as Sweet Cheeks Winery, but said he prefers Mulligans because he fits in better.
-He said, “Playing at Sweet Cheeks Winery was not one of those gigs I liked; I was asked to change son of a bitch to song of a gun in my song and that’s when I realized I didn’t belong there.”
+He said, “Playing at Sweet Cheeks Winery was not one of those gigs I liked; I was asked to change ‘son of a bitch’ to ‘son of a gun’ in my song and that’s when I realized I didn’t belong there.”

-Ibach first came to Eugene from his home town in Madison, Wisconsin, in 1977.
+Ibach first came to Eugene from his hometown in Madison, Wisconsin, in 1977.
 Ibach left Madison and dropped out of college so he could play with a band he had just started to play for.
-He said the band was successful – and as a 14-year-old when he joined – Ibach said he was able to make a significant amount of money from his performances.
-“I was getting payed 15 dollars a gig at a time when minimum wage was like 60 cents an hour and a gallon of gas was 15 cents.”
+He said the band was successful, and as a 14-year-old when he joined, Ibach said he was able to make a significant amount of money from his performances.
+“I was getting paid 15 dollars a gig at a time when minimum wage was like 60 cents an hour and a gallon of gas was 15 cents.”

 Eric Procter, left, and Denis Banks, right, bang on a table at Mulligans to the beat of Ibach’s performance.
 Procter and Banks are regulars at Mulligans Pub and make a point to come to the bar when Ibach performs.

-Ibach started playing music when he was 12 years old.
-His first instrument was the trombone, but quickly moved onto guitar the guitar by age 13.
+Ibach started playing music when he was 12.
+His first instrument was the trombone, but he quickly moved on to the guitar at age 13.
 Ibach said the first time he played music in public, he played a rock song from a 1960s TV show at a Wisconsin church.
-However, Ibach said “The preacher was really pissed; he stopped me and said that rock music was evil.”
-He summarized by saying “my first time playing in public I got stopped for playing devil’s music.”
+However, Ibach said, “The preacher was really pissed; he stopped me and said that rock music was evil.”
+He summarized by saying, “My first time playing in public, I got stopped for playing devil’s music.”

 Ibach has a few fans who regularly make an appearance during his shows.
 Two of Ibach’s friends and followers, Procter and Banks, will support Ibach with their own musical abilities during Ibach’s performance.
-Banks prefers to support with harmonica, and Procter supports with whatever’s on hand.
-Procter said as he pounds his fist to Ibach’s music, “Not everyone knows but one of the best instruments is this table right here.”
+Banks prefers to support with a harmonica, and Procter supports with whatever’s on hand.
+Procter said as he pounded his fist to Ibach’s music, “Not everyone knows, but one of the best instruments is this table right here.”

 From left to right, Aden Bumpas, Whitney Brooks and Steve Chadsev stand behind Ibach as he performs his guitar solo.
 Although Ibach is friends with several of his fans, there are some fans he said he is less than familiar with.
 “Most of them I don’t even know their names,” said Ibach.
 He said Mulligans usually attracts an interesting crowd.